MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-multiple-domains.md

 `-SupportMultipleDomain` also ensures that the AD FS system includes the proper Issuer value in tokens issued for Microsoft Entra ID.
 This value is set by taking the domain portion of the user's UPN and using it as the domain in the IssuerUri, that is, `https://{upn suffix}/adfs/services/trust`.

 Thus during authentication to Microsoft Entra ID or Microsoft 365, the IssuerUri element in the user’s token is used to locate the domain in Microsoft Entra ID.
-If, a match can't be found, the authentication fails.
+If a match can't be found, the authentication fails.

 For example, if a user’s UPN is bsimon@bmcontoso.com, the IssuerUri element in the token, AD FS issuer, is set to `http://bmcontoso.com/adfs/services/trust`.
 This element matches the Microsoft Entra configuration, and authentication succeeds.